 - 1/4 cup finely chopped flat leaf parsley

 - 1 tbsp balsamic vinegar

 Peel the celeriac and potato, wash and cut into relatively equal chunks.
 Cover with water in a medium cooking pot, bring to a boil and then simmer until the vegetables are soft.
 Drain, reserving a half cup of the cooking liquid.
-Add the butter or oil to the celeriac and potatoes, and mash roughly.
+Add the oil to the celeriac and potatoes, and mash roughly.
 Add a couple pinches of salt and a good grinding of pepper according to your taste.
-Pour in a quarter cup or so of milk (diary or otherwise) and mash.
-Continue to add milk in small increments, mashing and stirring vigorously after each addition until a creamy, somewhat spreadable consistency is achieved.
+Pour in a quarter cup or so of the almond milk or stock and mash.
+Continue to add liquid in small increments, mashing and stirring vigorously after each addition until a creamy, somewhat spreadable consistency is achieved.
 Note, I find the celeriac doesn’t mash as smoothly as the potatoes, so there will be some texture.
 Set the mash aside.

 Place the lentils in a medium-sized pot and add water to about an inch above the lentils.
 Cover and bring to a boil, then turn the heat to simmer just the lentils are cooked through but still have a bit of bite to them (al dente).
 This will take 15 to 20 minutes — check frequently to ensure they don’t overcook.
 Drain the lentils, reserving about a half cup of the cooking liquid (mix it with the celeriac cooking liquid).

 Wipe the mushrooms with a damp paper towel or cloth.
 Once clean, trim the stems and cut into strips about 1 cm wide.
 Set aside.